Ancez/static-site-builder/README.md

 You'll be prompted to choose your stack using an interactive menu with arrow key navigation.
 Generated sites use:
 - `static-site-builder` gem for compilation
-- Standard gems (importmap-rails, phlex-rails, etc.) for functionality
+- Standard gems (importmap-rails, etc.) for functionality
 - npm packages for JS bundlers and frameworks

 ## What Gets Generated